Privy Council (United Kingdom): Functions

-The sovereign exercises executive authority by making Orders in Council upon the advice of the Privy Council.
-Orders-in-Council, which are drafted by the government rather than by the sovereign, are secondary legislation and are used to make government regulations and to make government appointments.
-Furthermore, Orders-in-Council are used to grant royal assent for laws passed by the legislatures of British Crown Dependencies, and were used to grant royal assent for Measures of the National Assembly for Wales.
+The sovereign may make Orders in Council upon the advice of the Privy Council.
+Orders in Council, which are drafted by the government rather than by the sovereign, are forms of either primary or secondary legislation, depending on the power they are made under.
+Orders made under prerogative powers, such as the power to grant royal assent to legislation, are a form of primary legislation, while orders made under statutory powers are a form of secondary legislation.

-Orders of Council, distinct from Orders-in-Council, are issued by members of the Privy Council without requiring the approval of the sovereign.
-They are issued under the specific authority of Acts of Parliament, and most commonly are used for the regulation of public institutions.
+Orders of Council, distinct from Orders in Council, are issued by members of the Privy Council without requiring the approval of the sovereign.
+Like Orders in Council, they can be made under statutory powers or royal prerogative.
+Orders of Council are most commonly used for the regulation of public institutions and regulatory bodies.

 The sovereign also grants royal charters on the advice of the Privy Council.
-Charters bestow special status to incorporated bodies; they are used to grant "chartered" status to certain professional, educational or charitable bodies, and sometimes also city and borough status to towns.
+Charters bestow special status to incorporated bodies; they are used to grant chartered status to certain professional, educational or charitable bodies, and sometimes also city and borough status to towns.
 The Privy Council therefore deals with a wide range of matters, which also includes university and livery company statutes, churchyards, coinage and the dates of bank holidays.
 The Privy Council formerly had sole power to grant academic degree-awarding powers and the title of university, but following the Higher Education and Research Act 2017 these powers have been transferred to the Office for Students for educational institutions in England.

 Notable orders

-The Civil Service is formally governed by Privy Council Orders, as an exercise of the Royal Prerogative.
-One such order implemented HM Government's ban of GCHQ staff from joining a trade union.
+Before the Constitutional Reform and Governance Act 2010 the UK Civil Service was governed and managed using powers within the royal prerogative.
+These powers were usually delegated to ministers by Orders in Council.
+Using these powers, Margaret Thatcher controversially determined to ban GCHQ staff from joining trade unions.

-Another, the Civil Service (Amendment) Order in Council 1997, permitted the Prime Minister to grant up to three political advisers management authority over some Civil Servants.
+In another case dealing with civil service, the Civil Service (Amendment) Order in Council 1997 permitted the Prime Minister to grant up to three political or 'special advisers' management authority over some civil servants.